-1 Tail Lamp ON 4 Gear selector in Neutral 7 Speed Limit Override 2 High Beam ON 5 EPS Fault (if equipped) 8 Gear Position R-H-L 3 Gear selector in Park 6 EFI Fault 9 Engine Temperature
+1 Tail Lamp ON 4 Gear selector in Neutral 7 Speed Limit Override 2 High Beam ON 5 EPS Fault 8 Gear Position R-H-L 3 Gear selector in Park 6 EFI Fault 9 Engine Temperature

-- 1 Tail Lamp ON.
-Illuminates when the headlight switch is in this position. - 2 High Beam ON.
-Illuminates when the headlight switch is in this position. - 3 Gear selector in Park.
-Illuminates when the gear selector is shifted to the parking position. - 4 Gear selector in Neutral illuminates when the gear selector is shifted to the NEUTRAL position. - 5 EPS Fault (This ATV is not equipped with EPS). - 6 EFI Fault.
-This indicator light comes on when a fault occurs in the Electronic Fuel Injection system. - 7 Speed Limit Override.
+- 1 -Tail Lamp ON.
+Illuminates when the headlight switch is in this position. - 2 -High Beam ON.
+Illuminates when the headlight switch is in this position. - 3 -Gear selector in Park.
+Illuminates when the gear selector is shifted to the parking position. - 4 -Gear selector in Neutral illuminates when the gear selector is shifted to the NEUTRAL position. - 5 -EPS Fault.
+This indicator light comes on when a fault occurs in the Electronic Power Steering. - 6 -EFI Fault.
+This indicator light comes on when a fault occurs in the Electronic Fuel Injection system. - 3 -Speed Limit Override.
 This indicator light comes on when pressing the override switch on the left-hand control.
-Always exercise caution when using the override button. - 8 Gear Position 'R-H-L'.
-This dashboard section displays the following letters that correspond to gear selection: 'R'= Reverse; 'H'= High Gear; 'L'= Low Gear. - 9 Engine Temperature.
+Always exercise caution when using the override button. - 8 -Gear Position 'R-H-L'.
+This dashboard section displays the following letters that correspond to gear selection: 'R'= Reverse; 'H'= High Gear; 'L'= Low Gear. - 9 -Engine Temperature.
 This dashboard section displays the current coolant temperature, 'C' is low temperature, 'H' is high temperature, Both over-low and over-high are abnormal.
 Idle the vehicle to warm the engine when it's too cold, and park the vehicle when it's too hot to prevent the coolant from boiling.
 Keep the coolant temperature in a normal range.

-10 Fuel Gauge 12 Speedometer 14 Oil Pressure Warning 11 Odo / Trip / Rpm / H / V / Bright 13 Clock 15 4WD Indicator
+10 Fuel Gauge 12 Speedometer 14 Oil Pressure Warning 11 Odo/ Trip / Rpm / V / H /Bright 13 Clock 15 4WD Indicator